How to Legally Change Your Name in California: a Complete Guide (2024)

 Once you’ve completed your forms, the next step is to submit them to the court.
 Here’s what you need to know:

 - Filing Options: You can file your completed forms either in person at the Superior Court in your county or by mail.
 Some counties may also offer online filing options, but this varies by location.
-When filing in person, bring multiple copies of each form—one for the court, one for your records, and one for any required notifications.
+When filing in person or by mail, provide multiple copies of each form—one for the court and one for your records.
+If you file by mail, provide a self-addressed stamped envelope also.
+If you want to try and file online, you’ll need to choose an e-file vendor and navigate the online system.

 Additional Documentation You May Need